david-mi/DAJR_React_Table/README.md

 - default (non sorted, like it was originally)

 ### Filtering data
-**When writing text on the search input, only rows who have cells that includes written will be displayed**
+**When writing text on the search input, only rows who have cells that includes written text will be displayed**
 - Sorting state is being kept after filtering

 ### Paginating data